Connectivity Serdes Test Plugins Design, Switches and Parameters

 -test_type <test type>

-• allgather - This test computes the all-gather bandwidth.
+• allgather - Computes the allgather bandwidth.

-• allreduce - This test computes the all-reduce bandwidth.
+• allreduce - Computes the allreduce bandwidth.

 -nic_base